semprag/semprag.github.io/reviewers.md

 Optional comments for the author.
-(You may just note that it would be acceptable to share your answer in C, or you may provide no commentary at all for the author's eyes.)
+(You may just note that it would be acceptable to share your answer in C, or you may provide no commentary at all for the author's eyes, although we encourage such feedback.)

 ## Short contributions